 Does Diet Play a Role?

 Just like anything else, diet plays a huge role in the overall health of your dog.
 While your dog may not be eating huge amounts of junk food like a human would, your typical bag of dog food isn’t exactly healthy, at least not in many cases.
 The dyes that are used in this type of food can cause problems with dental health all by themselves, not to mention many of the other chemicals that are put into a typical bag of dry dog food.
 If you want to feed your dog a healthier diet, you can achieve that goal by feeding fresh vegetables like celery and even providing the right supplements for your dog as a part of proper dental care.
-If you do plan on feeding your dog celery, make sure that you remove the spines from each stalk before giving it to your dog.
+If you do plan on having your dog eat celery, make sure that you remove the spines from each stalk before giving it to your dog.
 This allows her to enjoy a healthy treat and dramatically reduces the chances that she will choke.

 Can Dental Problems Occur When Your Dog Chews on Things?